 So I have a couple of questions for you today.
 Are we conditioning ourselves to sin?
 Are we actually programming our minds to do wickedly?
 You may be surprised at how often you and I allow ourselves to be conditioned in this way.
 In Mark 7:1-13, Jesus was speaking directly to the Pharisees and the teachers of the law.
 And then, beginning in verse 14, He called the crowd around Him, because He wanted them to hear the crux of His teaching about what defiles a man.

-Mark 7:14-23 And when He [Jesus] had called all the people unto Him, He said unto them, "Hearken unto Me every one of you, and understand.
-There is nothing from without a man, that entering into him can defile him: but the things which come out of him, those are they that defile the man.
-If any man have ears to hear, let him hear."
-And when He had entered into the house from the people, His disciples asked Him concerning the parable.
-And He said unto them, "Are you so without understanding also?
-Do you not perceive, that whatsoever thing from without enters into the man, it cannot defile him; because it enters not into his heart, but into the belly, and goes out into the draught, purging all meats?"
-And He said, "That which comes out of the man, that defiles the man.
-For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness: And these evil things come from within, and defile the man."
+Mark 7:14-23 When He [Jesus] had called all the multitude to Himself, He said to them, "Hear Me, everyone of you, and understand.
+There is nothing that enters a man from outside which can defile him; but the things which come out of him, those are the things that defile a man.
+If any man has ears to hear, let him hear!"
+When He had entered into a house away from the crowd, His disciples asked Him concerning the parable.
+So He said to them, "Are you thus without understanding also?
+Do you not perceive that whatever enters a man from outside cannot defile him, because it does not enter his heart, but his stomach, and is eliminated, thus purifying all foods?"
+And He said, "What comes out of a man, defiles a man.
+For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, an evil eye, blasphemy, pride, foolishness.
+All these evil things come from within and defile a man."

 Jesus Christ clearly states what does and what does not cause a person to be "defiled," or "unclean."
 What is external cannot defile a person.
 Food, for example, cannot do this.
 And, spiritually speaking, not even if it is eaten with unwashed hands—or declared "unclean" by the clean and unclean health laws of Leviticus 11 and Deuteronomy 14—can it spiritually defile a person.
 What really makes a person "unclean" comes from within—out of the heart and the will of the individual.
 What we think, what we say, what we desire, and what we do—that defiles us.